| copyright ©

 The view of Fishersgate, Southwick and Shoreham from Portslade in 1879 when the Aldrington Basin

-were subject to tides.
+was subject to tides.
 This painting was by James K Kinnear

 On a June day in 1760, four months before the death of George II, twenty-one gentlemen met together at the Star Inn, New Shoreham.
 Nationally, it was a time of confidence with the Jacobite rebellion quelled and famous victories in India and Canada still reverberating in public consciousness (Clive’s triumph at Plassey in 1757 and Wolfe’s capture of Quebec in 1759).
 It seemed an auspicious time to make plans for the improvement of Shoreham Harbour.
 There was as yet no competition from canals or railways and most people agreed that roads were in an appalling state and not just in Sussex.